Som-analytics/CODSOFT-Project-2/README.md

-Sales Prediction using Machine Learning📈
+Sales Prediction using Linear Regression📈

 This project is part of my CodSoft Data Science Internship tasks.
 The goal is to build a machine learning model to predict product sales based on advertisement spending on different media platforms.